My name is Kitty Cavalier.

 I now had a new mission in life.
 Rather than chasing confidence through achieving perfection, I sought to find the perfection in exactly who I was.
 I threw myself into learning everything I could about this kind of feminine empowerment.
 I read books, took classes in burlesque and sensuality.
 I joined pole-dancing classes, women’s studies groups; anything I could get my hands on.
 I not only absorbed the information, I put it into action in my life — no matter how scary or how uncomfortable it felt.

 At the time, it would have felt easier for me to fly to Spain and run with the bulls than take off my clothes in front of strangers.
 But I mustered all the courage I had and went for it.
-I seduced the crowd.
 I stripped down to pasties and a G-String.
-I stood before them.
+I stood before the crowd.
 Literally naked.
 Totally vulnerable.
 To my surprise, instead of being my worst nightmare, it was my greatest triumph.
 All those things I told myself I would have to change in order to be loveable; all the times I had tried to abuse my body into submission; all the times I denied myself pleasure because I thought discipline and deprivation were what it took to win in life – all of it melted away as I stood there and received my applause.
 Tears of joy and relief streamed down my face.
 I felt beautiful and powerful.
 I loved myself, inside and out.
 And I didn’t have to change a single thing.

 After that performance, I mustered the courage to perform a few more times, and more after that.
 Girlfriends of mine started asking: “you MUST teach us how to do that!”
 Teach.
 Teach?
 I barely considered myself a performer, much less a teacher.
 But again, willing to throw my hat in the ring for anything that would advance me further down the path of my feminine power, I printed a flyer, rented a studio and bought a boatload of feather boas.